edwindotcom/hubba/README.md

+## Hubba

+Hi, ever find it hard to search and browse for stuff on GitHub.
+Well this is your too.
 Hubba is a Chrome/Edge extension to make browsing and searching GitHub easier.
-We don't bookmark as much as we used to and this extension puts common web links two clicks away.
+This is early days so expect more updates and features.

 ## Installation